One cuddle contact, no visits: how Belgium's new contact rules work

 Additionally, it is strongly discouraged for grandparents to have close or cuddle contacts with their grandchildren.

-A household is only allowed to receive visits from one person at the same time.
+A household is no longer allowed to receive guests in their home, except for one person at a time.
 “And that one person must be a cuddle contact from one of the members of the household,” Van Gucht said.

 People who live alone are allowed to receive two people at home, but not at the same time.
 “Someone who lives alone can have their cuddle contact over, and someone else can also visit, but at another time,” he explained.
 “With this person, you always keep your distance.”